 This means increasing their revenue through new streams such as teaching their craft.
 This also means finding new ways to stabilize their income through patrons and finally, it means exploring new ways for them to share and create content.

 ✔️Experienced team/advisors with previous exits

-✔️Advisors that are ex-Google, Amazon, and Netflix.
+✔️Advisors that are ex-Google, Amazon, Netflix, and Forbes Tech Council.

 ✔️Multi-billion dollar market opportunity